dennisholt/Energy_Monitor/Notes_Dennis.md

 Where are the influxdb log file???

-What we want to collect eventually: interval, local_dt, mo_yr    Note mo_yr is a tag groupby , * groups by all tags
+What we want to collect eventually: interval, local_dt, yr_mo    Note yr_mo is a tag groupby , * groups by all tags
 temp: Bat_closet; Outdoor; Shed; House
 Battery: SOC; AHr_to_Empty; Current; Voltage; Watts; cum_kWhr
   Heater: state; watts; cum_kWhr